Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-4.md

 	return out.ScriptPubKey == unlockingData
 }
 ```
-Here we just compare script fields with `unlockingData`.
+Here we just compare the script fields with `unlockingData`.
 These pieces will be improved in a future article, after we implement addresses based on private keys.

 The next step - finding transactions containing unspent outputs - is quite difficult: